noisepy/NoisePy/aws.md

 ## Create a Job Definition

 Update the `jobRoleArn` and `executionRoleArn` fields in the `job_definition.yaml` file with the ARN of the role created in the first step.
-Add a name for the `jobDefinition` and update the `command` argument as needed.
+Add a name for the `jobDefinition` and update the `command` argument as needed (e.g., update the `ccf_path` argument).
 This command will become the default command but can still be overriden in individual jobs.
 You can adjust the timeout as appropriate too.
 Finally, run:

 ```
 aws batch register-job-definition --no-cli-pager --cli-input-yaml file://job_definition.yaml